Block Paving Driveway Cost

 10 yards £170

-If you’re not removing the old drive yourself, and you’re hiring a driveway specialist to remove it, it’ll usually take 1-2 days of labour and cost around £150 – £200 per day.
-For more information on skip hire cost, click here.
+If you’re not removing the old drive yourself, and you’re hiring a driveway specialist to remove it, you'll need to factor skip hire cost into your budget.

 Here are some additional costs you may incur for materials and waste removal when block paving: